 A Bill to establish a closed season during which the killing or taking of hares is prohibited; to repeal the seasonal prohibition of the sale of hares in the Hares Preservation Act 1892; and for connected purposes.

-This Bill would create a fixed closed season during which it is illegal to kill or take hares.
-It would also repeal the seasonal ban on selling hares in the Hares Preservation Act 1892.
-In short, it aims to protect hares during the closed season while removing an old restriction on hare sales.
+This bill would create a closed season during which it is illegal to kill or take hares.
+It would also repeal the old seasonal ban on selling hares from the Hares Preservation Act 1892.
+In short, it changes both hare hunting rules and how hare sales are regulated.

 Generated 21 February 2026